 Summit County Continuum of Care

-Summit County CoC 2021 NOFO Pre-Application Process (HUD changed it to NOFO this year)
+Summit County CoC 2021 NOFO Application Process

 Project applications have been released in eSnaps and you are required to submit the applications 30 days prior to the NOFO application deadline on November 16, 2021.
 Please be sure to complete your applications and submit them in eSnaps by October 1, 2021.
 We will review project applications the week of October 4th and send any applications that need corrections back to your agency.